 Adding logins and other items to NordPass

 Like the other password managers, if you are already using a password manager on your device, NordPass may be able to automatically import items from that product.
-Given what a pain in the neck it is to manually enter all your passwords, let’s hope that NordPass can import from the password manager you are currently using.
+Given what a pain in the neck it is to manually enter all your passwords, it’s great to see that NordPass supports import via CSV from all major password managers.

 You do this on the Import tab of Settings.
 Here are your import options.